-Open Power System Data develops a platform for free and open data for electricity system modeling.
-We collect, check, process, document, and provide data that are publicly available but currently inconvenient to use.
-The project is a service provider to the modeling community: a provider of a public good.
+Open Power System Data develops a free-of-charge platform for open data dedicated to electricity system researchers.
+We collect, check, process, document, and publish data that are publicly available but currently inconvenient to use.
+The project is a service provider to the modeling community: a supplier of a public good.
 Learn more about its background or explore the data platform (closed beta).

-Primarily, we will provide information of power plants and time series of electricity consumption and wind and solar generation.
+Primarily, we will provide information of installed generation capacity, power plants and time series of electricity consumption and wind and solar generation.
 We have collected data from Germany and extend the geographical scope step by step.
-It is also planned to gradually include more types of data, such as historical spot prices and weather data.
+We also plan to gradually include more types of data, such as historical spot prices and weather data.

 We envision a central, user-friendly online platform.
 Our goal is a comprehensive set of power system data that are clearly structured, well documented, internally consistent, and easily accessible.
 The scripts used for downloading and processing are open-source and available through GitHub.
 We follow the Data Package convention and publish data as CSV files and metadata as JSON files (XSLX files are also available).
 Read more about our IT approach.

 The target group

-This project targets modelers and analysts in academia, consulting firms, and industry.
+This platform is made for modelers and analysts in academia, consulting firms, and industry.
 We do not target journalists or the general public, nor trading departments.
-Consequently, we will provide no fancy visualization, but boring CSV files.
+We are providing no fancy visualization, but rather boring CSV files.
 We will also update data only a few times a year, rather than providing real-time information.

 We want to make life easier for power system modelers.
 In concrete terms, our objective is three-fold: